Skip to content

 Hallway with a console table and clear walking path with moody lighting

-I’ve made every measuring mistake you can make.
-I’ve measured the wall and forgotten the baseboard.
-I’ve measured the wall and ignored the door swing.
-I’ve measured with optimism instead of reality.
-That’s how you end up with a buffet table that technically fits and emotionally bullies the room.
+I have made every measuring mistake you can make.
+Measured the wall and forgotten the baseboard.
+Measured the wall and ignored the door swing.
+Measured with optimism instead of reality.
+That is how you end up with a buffet table that technically fits and emotionally bullies the room.

 • Dining Room Flow: leave 24 to 36 inches between sideboards and buffets and the dining table.